NisanDalva/messaging-system-assignment/README.md

     {
         "creation_date": "[datetime]",
         "did_read": false,
-        "id": [message.id],
+        "id": "[message.id]",
         "message": "[message]",
-        "receiver": [the user.id to whom the message was sent], "sender": [the user.id who sends the message], "subject": "[the subject]"
+        "receiver": "[the user.id to whom the message was sent]", "sender": "[the user.id who sends the message]", "subject": "[the subject]"
     }
     ```